 - Current data show the present-day anthropogenic carbon flow generated by different countries.
-However, data showing which countries are responsible for most of the anthropogenic carbon stock already in the atmosphere reveal a very different pattern; Germany, for example, may be to blame for around 6.9 per cent of all anthropogenic carbon emissions dating back to 1750 (according to the World Resources Institute).
-In 2015, Germany accounted for only 2.3 per cent of current carbon flow.
-Therefore, our perception of which countries should be held most to account for anthropogenic climate change may alter depending on whether we look at carbon stock or carbon flow data - or both. - We need to think carefully about globalization and trade too.
-Some high-income countries claim to have reduced their carbon emissions in recent years, However, falling domestic emissions mask the fact that many developed countries now import much of their food and consumer goods from other countries since deindustrialization and globalization took place.
-Although they have reduced their own emissions, they have increased their overall carbon consumption through importing energy-intensive goods produced in emerging economies.
+However, data showing which countries are responsible for most of the anthropogenic carbon stock already in the atmosphere reveal a very different pattern.
+Germany, for example, may be to blame for around 7 per cent of all anthropogenic carbon emissions dating back to 1750 (according to the World Resources Institute).
+In 2022, Germany accounted for only about 2 per cent of current carbon flow.
+Therefore, our perception of which countries should be held most to account for anthropogenic climate change may alter depending on whether we look at carbon stock or carbon flow data or both (Figure 2.9). - We need to think carefully about globalization and trade too.
+Some high-income countries claim to have reduced their carbon emissions in recent years, However, falling domestic emissions mask the fact that many high-income countries routinely import much of their food and consumer goods from other countries since deindustrialization and globalization took place.
+Although they have reduced their own emissions, they have increased their overall carbon consumption through importing energyintensive goods produced in emerging economies.
 Some people believe countries should be held accountable for the carbon emitted by goods they consume but which were made in other places.
 If we factor in global trade, then a very different pattern of responsibility for climate change emerges.
 Germany's annual share of global carbon emissions rises to almost 10 per cent, for instance.